explodecomputer/pelotas_2015/unix_tutorial/README.md

 ## Directory structure and navigation

 The files and folders on Linux are organised in the same way as they are in Windows - in a heirarchical structure.
 At the very top of the structure is the **root** directory which is denoted by a single slash `/`.
 Everything else is a sub-directory (or sub-sub-directory or sub-sub-sub-directory etc) of the root directory.
-The Unix "root" directory is a bit like the "My Computer" folder in Windows.
+Unlike DOS or Windows filesystems that have multiple “roots”, one for each disk drive, the Linux filesystem mounts all disks somewhere underneath the `/` filesystem.

 As a user you have a home directory, *e.g.* the directory for user **pelotas1** is located at `/home/pelotas1`.
-Now that you have loogged in you can see the "path" to your home directory:
+Now that you have logged in you can see the "path" to your home directory:

 	pwd

 This command tells you your present working directory, or where you are in the file system heirarchy at this moment.
+By default when you log into the remote computer you are taken to your home directory.

 We can see what files are in this directory using the `ls` command: